hyryel/com.unity.multiplayer.docs/docs/basics/connection-approval.md

 ### `NetworkManager.ConnectionApprovalResponse`

 This is how the connection approval response is formed by server-side specific user code in the handler assigned to `NetworkManager.ConnectionApprovalCallback`.
-On the server side, this class has all the connection approval response information required to either allow or reject a player attempting to connect.
+On the server side, this class has all the connection approval response information required to either allow or reject a Player attempting to connect.
 It also has the following properties:
-- **Approved**: When `true`, the player is approved and `false` the player is denied.
+- **Approved**: When `true`, the Player is approved and `false` the Player is denied.
-- **CreatePlayerObject**: When `true`, the server spawns a player Prefab for the connecting client and when `false`, the connecting client will have no player Prefab spawned.
+- **CreatePlayerObject**: When `true`, the server spawns a Player Prefab for the connecting client and when `false`, the connecting client will have no Player Prefab spawned.
-- **PlayerPrefabHash**: The type of player Prefab to use for the authorized player (if this is `null`, it uses the default NetworkManager defined player Prefab)
+- **PlayerPrefabHash**: The type of Player Prefab to use for the authorized Player (if this is `null`, it uses the default NetworkManager defined Player Prefab)
-- **Position** and **Rotation**: The position and rotation of the player when spawned.
+- **Position** and **Rotation**: The position and rotation of the Player when spawned.
 - **Pending**: Provides the ability to mark the approval as pending to delay the authorization until other user-specific code finishes the approval process.
 - **Reason**: If `Approved` is `false`, you can populate this with a string-based message (or JSON) to send the reason the client wasn't approved.

 :::note
 Unlike earlier versions of Netcode for GameObjects where users provided a callback to invoke within the connection approval handler method, users now only need to set the appropriate properties of the `NetworkManager.ConnectionApprovalResponse` class.
-Part of this update allows users to set their `ConnectionApprovalResponse` to `Pending` which provides users extra time to process any other tasks involved with the player approval process.
+Part of this update allows users to set their `ConnectionApprovalResponse` to `Pending` which provides users extra time to process any other tasks involved with the Player approval process.
 :::

 ## Server side connection approval example